-Successful wildlife photographers are those who know their equipment well, for example which specialist equipment to use, using macro lenses to capture small species like insects, utilizing long focal lengths to capture bird s flight and using underwater cameras to capture marine life.
+Successful wildlife photographers are those who know their equipment well.
+For example, which specialist equipment to use, using macro lenses to capture small species like insects, utilizing long focal lengths to catch birds’ flight and using underwater cameras to capture marine life.

 So it is a combination of both wildlife knowledge and photography skills that mold a great wildlife photographer.

-It is common knowledge that for wildlife photography one has to have knowledge together with patience and good luck.
+It is common knowledge that for wildlife photography, one has to know together with patience and good luck.